Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Related Work

-\textbf{Large margin mechanism} is popular in the open-set face recognition problem.
-Many models apply large margin mechanism to learn highly discriminative features by maximizing the inter-class cosine margin, CosFace \cite{cosface} and ArcFace \cite{arcface} are two representative models.
-How to set the margin is the focus of this series of researches.
-We consider that \emph{cross-domain few-shot learning problem} has similar property with the open-set face recognition problem.
+Large margin mechanism is popular in the open-set problem.
+These approaches aim to recognize unseen classes with sufficient margin during testing.
+How to set the margin is the focus of these series of researches.
+Many models \cite{Schroff15Triplet, Liu17Sph, Wang18CosFace, Deng19ArcFace} apply this mechanism to learn highly discriminative features by maximizing the inter-class margin.

+In the early years, triplet loss \cite{Schroff15Triplet} made a huge success.
+Many approaches from various research fields utilize triplet loss as one of the loss functions, also including the method in few-shot learning problem \cite{Wang18LargeMF}.
+Recently, CosFace \cite{Wang18CosFace} and ArcFace \cite{Deng19ArcFace} are two representative models.
+These two models attempt to classify classes by the cosine similarity between normalized feature vector and normalized weight vector.
+Although they add the margin according to different considerations, both their goals are to make the model effectively distinguish between different categories.

+We consider that \emph{cross-domain few-shot learning problem} has similar property with the open-set problem.
+Both of their approaches need to deal with the \textit{unseen} samples in the testing phase.
+The similarity between these two problems is described in Section \ref{section_lmcl}.
+Intuitively, CD-FSL problem is more difficult rather than traditional open-set problems.
+For open-set problems, although the classes in the test phase are unseen during training, they are still similar classes (classes are from adjacent domains).
+In CD-FSL, the \textit{novel} classes might be extremely dissimilar with \textit{base} classes.
+We are interested that if large margin mechanisms can assist few-shot models to solve CD-FSL problems, and thus we take two mechanisms in our proposed LMM-PQS and investigate the performance.